 European manufacturing needs strong innovation, business creation and education capabilities to maintain its position as a global industrial leader and continue its transformation into the world's first climate neutral continent.
 Hence, EIT Manufacturing's purpose is to improve people's lives through sustainable manufacturing, and it will be based on our ambitious vision: We are the leading European innovation community for manufacturing.
-EIT Manufacturing will achieve its vision by focusing on strong collaboration between stakeholders across Europe, with its mission of We are the leading European innovation by focusing on strong collaboration between stakeholders across Europe, with its mission of connecting manufacturing players by promoting talent and entrepreneurship to accelerate sustainable innovation in Europe.
+EIT Manufacturing will achieve its vision by focusing on strong collaboration between stakeholders across Europe, with its mission of connecting manufacturing players by promoting talent and entrepreneurship to accelerate sustainable innovation in Europe.
 By 2027, EIT Manufacturing will have assumed a leading position in Europe's manufacturing landscape and will be a globally recognised innovation force actively engaged with more than 500 Core and Associate Partners.